André Schürrle: Senior team

 In November 2010, Schürrle received a call up to the senior team.
 He subsequently made his debut in a friendly against Sweden, appearing as a substitute in the 79th minute.
 Schürrle and Mario Götze, who came on simultaneously, were the first two German international players to be born in reunified Germany.
 On 29 May 2011, Schürrle scored his first goal for the senior team, during a friendly against Uruguay in a 2–1 win.

 Schürrle was chosen in Germany's squad for their qualification for UEFA Euro 2012.
 He scored against Azerbaijan in a 3–1 win, on 7 June 2011.
 On 2 September 2011, he scored again in the 6–2 thrashing victory over Austria, in both cases coming on as a substitute.
 In the next qualification fixture against Belgium on 11 October 2011, Schürrle was rewarded with his first start in the Euro 2012 qualifiers, and scored in the 33rd minute chipping over Simon Mignolet.
 After scoring three times during the campaign as Germany won ten out of ten games to top their group in their qualifiers, Schürrle was named in the Germany 23-man squad for UEFA Euro 2012 and was given the number nine shirt.
 He made his first appearance at Euro 2012 on 17 June, coming on as a substitute in the 64th minute for Lukas Podolski, in the 2–1 win over Denmark.

 On 15 October 2013, Schürrle scored a hat-trick in a 5–3 away win against Sweden in 2014 FIFA World Cup qualification.

 Schürrle was named in Germany's squad for the 2014 FIFA World Cup.
 He made his FIFA World Cup debut as a substitute in the team's opening match, a 4–0 victory over Portugal.
 In the 2–1 victory over Algeria in the round of 16, Schürrle came on for Götze as a half-time substitute and scored the opening goal of the match in the second minute of extra time.
 On 8 July, he scored Germany's final two goals after replacing Miroslav Klose as a 58th-minute substitute in a 7–1 semi-final victory over Brazil.
 Schürrle again came on as a substitute in the final against Argentina, replacing the injured Christoph Kramer in the first half.
 He provided the cross for Götze's winning goal in the 113th minute, as Germany won its fourth World Cup.

 During qualification for UEFA Euro 2016, Schürrle scored a hat-trick in a 7–0 away win over Gibraltar on 13 June 2015.
 His international career ended after 57 appearances in March 2017.

+Schürrle was a part of a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Schürrle being the twelfth of the sixteen minifigures in the collection.